mlpack/mlpack/doc/user/methods/decision_tree.md

    - You will need to call `Train()` later to train the tree before calling `Classify()`.

  * `DecisionTree(data, labels, numClasses)`
+ * `DecisionTree(data, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on numerical-only data.
-   - Uses default hyperparameter values (see below).
+   - If hyperparameters are not specified, default values are used.

- * `DecisionTree(data, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on numerical-only data with hyperparameters.

  * `DecisionTree(data, datasetInfo, labels, numClasses)`
+ * `DecisionTree(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on mixed categorical data.
-   - Uses default hyperparameter values (see below).
+   - If hyperparameters are not specified, default values are used.

- * `DecisionTree(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on mixed categorical data with hyperparameters.
+<!-- TODO: weighted numerical-only constructors -->

  * `DecisionTree(data, datasetInfo, labels, numClasses, weights)`
+ * `DecisionTree(data, datasetInfo, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on weighted mixed categorical data.
-   - Uses default hyperparameter values (see below).
+   - If hyperparameters are not specified, default values are used.

- * `DecisionTree(data, datasetInfo, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on weighted mixed categorical data with hyperparameters.

-<!-- TODO: weighted numerical-only constructors -->

 *Parameters*: